LearnersGuild/learnathon/README.md

 ### 2. Design together

-Once the team has sync'ed up, it is ready to start moving forward on the challenge (i.e. start the next objective).
+Once the team has synced up, it is ready to start moving forward on the challenge (i.e. start the next objective).

 Before beginning to actually _write code_, it's always a good idea to spend some time thinking about the problem and designing a solution.